-- What if an actor is remotely referenced? - We can maintain an inverse reference list (only visible to the garbage collector) to indicate whether an actor is referenced. - The inverse reference registration must be based on non-blocking and non-First-In-First-Out communication! - Three operations are involved: actor creation, reference passing, and reference deletion.
+- What if an actor is remotely referenced? - We can maintain an inverse reference list (only visible to the garbage collector) to indicate whether an actor is referenced. - Three operations change inverse references: actor creation, reference passing, and reference deletion. - The inverse reference registration must be based on non-blocking and non-First-In-First-Out communication!